Why do you want to adopt a beagle?

 Do you or are you planning to use an underground electric fence?

 Unfortunately many beagles cannot be contained by this method.
 The drive to track a scent is so strong in beagles and other hounds that they do not care about the consequences of a small electric shock.
-We do consider applications from families that use this method, but only under specific conditions.
-If you have further questions about this you can contact a TBR representative firstname.lastname@example.org.
-Remove the space before the @ and all the dashes to send an email.
+If you have further questions about this you can contact a TBR representative at firstname.lastname@example.org.

 Do you want a dog that can run off leash?